Battle of Champaubert: Allied pursuit

 On 1 February 1814, Prussian field marshal Gebhard Leberecht von Blücher with 80,000 Allied troops from his own Army of Silesia and Austrian field marshal Karl Philipp, Prince of Schwarzenberg's Army of Bohemia defeated Napoleon and 45,000 French soldiers in the Battle of La Rothière.
 This setback seriously shook the French army's morale.
-Each side suffered about 6,000 casualties but the Allied captured 50–60 artillery pieces.
+Each side suffered about 6,000 casualties but the Allies captured 50–60 artillery pieces.
 The Allies were delighted by their victory, though it might have been more complete if all their reserves had been committed to the battle.
 At this time, the Allied generals made the questionable decision to separate their armies.
 Blücher's army would advance from Châlons-sur-Marne toward Meaux while Schwarzenberg's army operated on a more southerly route from Troyes toward Paris.

 On 3 February, Napoleon's army reached Troyes after completely breaking contact with the Allies the previous day.
 On 4 February, Schwarzenberg wrote his colleague Blücher that he was moving farther south in order to turn Napoleon's right flank.
 The next day, Russian General Michael Andreas Barclay de Tolly ordered Alexander Nikitich Seslavin's scouting force from Schwarzenberg's right flank to the left flank without notifying Blücher.
 Since the Prussian field marshal did not have a liaison officer with Seslavin's force he did not realize that no one was watching for French forces in the space on his left flank.
 Also on 5 February, Napoleon decided to abandon Troyes and fall back to Nogent-sur-Seine.
 He planned to contain Schwarzenberg with part of his army while attacking Blücher.

 Having prepared for a grand assault on Troyes, Schwarzenberg found the place empty of French troops on 7 February.
 He decided to let his troops rest for the next two days.
 Meanwhile, Napoleon reorganized his cavalry into the I Cavalry Corps under Étienne Tardif de Pommeroux de Bordesoulle, II Cavalry Corps led by Antoine-Louis Decrest de Saint-Germain, V Cavalry Corps commanded by Édouard Jean Baptiste Milhaud, VI Cavalry Corps directed by François Etienne de Kellermann and an independent division under Jean-Marie Defrance.
 The French emperor created a new VII Corps from two divisions transferred from the Spanish front and put Marshal Nicolas Oudinot in charge.